-I’ve written at length about the power and importance of authors building an email list.
+I’ve written at length about the power and importance of email marketing for authors.

 There is no better way to build long-lasting connections with readers, which is the definition of marketing.